telerik/xaml-docs/controls/radwordsprocessing/model/headers-footers.md

-### Linking Headers/Footers to Orevious Section Headers/Footers
+### Linking Headers/Footers to Previous Section Headers/Footers

 When visualizing flow documents, applications may apply additional rules for evaluating the header/footer which should be presented on a particular page.
 If header/footer of given type is omitted for a __Section__, it is inherited from the previous section (also known as "linked to previous"), or – if this is the first section – blank header/footer is used.